dswinkdev/NewHomeCalc/README.md

 # New Home Calculator
-Know your mortgage payment before purchasing your new home.

 The `HouseCalc` program is designed to calculate the monthly mortgage payment for a home loan based on user input.
 The program also compares this payment against a series of additional interest rates.